 b) Outpatient Fee Exemption

-Malaysia’s public healthcare is known to be heavily subsidized and it’s no different for senior citizens in the nation.
-Senior citizens are given a full exemption for outpatient service and health charges, whilst inpatient charges are reduced by 50% with a maximum fee of RM250.
+Malaysia’s public healthcare is known to be heavily subsidised and it is no different for senior citizens in the nation.
+Senior citizens are given exemptions for outpatient service and health charges.

 Business Support for Seniors